 In the near-term, this means that we must lean more in the direction of the world eater than the lotus eater.
 For both the lotus eater and the technology abstainer (one who doesn’t fully leverage the coming wave of AI tech) seem likely to become a net drag on the greater system.

-In the longer term, it is impossible to tell exactly what “becoming that which contributes” would imply – but we should be honest enough with ourselves to recognize that it will almost certainly involve giving up our human form, and in time, our humanity itself
+In the longer term, it is impossible to tell exactly what “becoming that which contributes” would imply – but we should be honest enough with ourselves to recognize that it will almost certainly involve giving up our human form, and in time, our humanity itself.

 “This one fact the world hates, that the soul becomes.” – Emerson

-It isn’t my wish that all is change, and that nature buffers out that which doesn’t contribute.
+It isn’t my wish that all is changed, and that nature buffers out that which doesn’t contribute.
 But it strikes me as what is, and it strikes me as, ultimately, what is best for the actual “greater good,” whether that involves coddling me personally or not.

 Whether we like it or not, nature doesn’t unconditionally love us.
 She beckons her creatures to incessantly become what they must become to persist.
 We earn our keep with every breath – and imagining and sustained break from this condition is to impose harm on the greater system.